Hugh O'Neill, 4th Baron Dungannon: Flight of the Earls

-By September 1607, Dungannon was to be married to a daughter of Archibald Campbell, 7th Earl of Argyll.
+By September 1607, Dungannon was to be married to a daughter of Scottish nobleman Archibald Campbell, 7th Earl of Argyll.
+The marriage was organised by Randal McDonnell, Dungannon's brother-in-law, and was considered "the talk of Ulster".
 However, Tyrone's snap decision to flee Ireland put an end to these plans.
 With the ex-confederates potentially facing arrest for treason, Dungannon accompanied his father on the Flight of the Earls in 1607.
-The Irish refugees settled in Rome, where they were provided with a paltry pension from Pope Paul V.
+The Irish nobles settled in Rome, where they were provided with a paltry pension.

-Death and legacy
+Illness and death

-The Irish nobles proved to be unhappy with the Italian climate and their poor accommodation.
+The nobles proved to be unhappy with the Italian climate and their poor accommodation.
 In early July 1608, Dungannon travelled to Ostia, a coastal town fifteen miles west of Rome, for a holiday and change of air.
 He was accompanied by fellow nobles Rory O'Donnell, 1st Earl of Tyrconnell and Cathbarr O'Donnell, and clergyman Donal O'Carroll.
 Unfortunately, the men "all agreed that that particular place [was] one of the worst and most unhealthy for climate in all Italy".
 Ostia's marshlands were ridden with mosquitoes, and after four days the young nobles became violently ill with fevers.
 Tyrconnell had caught the fever on 18 July, and Dungannon caught it on the following Monday.

 Dungannon was ill for a year.
+He was moved from the Borgo, on the Tiber's west bank, to the Palazzo Montecitorio, with the hope that the higher altitude and distance from the river could cure his fever.
 He recovered to some extent, but he ultimately died in Rome in September 1609, (Note: According to the inscription on Dungannon's tomb, he was "joined in death here with Rory the aforementioned uncle, who was also taken by death in the same manner, to the inexpressible grief of his relatives and all the court on 24 September 1609..."
 According to a contemporary letter, Dungannon was buried on 24 September.
 Burke's Peerage and Cokayne stated he died on 23 September.
 The historian Paul Walsh also gave this death date before changing it to the 24th the following year.) aged 24 years old.
 (Note: The inscription on Dungannon's tomb stated he was 24 when he died.)
 He was unmarried.
 Tyrone could not afford to pay for the funeral, so the new Spanish ambassador in Rome, the Conde de Castro, funded the funeral with 400 crowns.
-Dungannon was buried in San Pietro in Montorio on 24 September, the Roman church where Tyrconnell, Cathbarr, and eventually his father Tyrone were also buried.
-The inscription on his tomb (in Latin, translated to English) reads:
+On 24 September, Dungannon was buried in San Pietro in Montorio, the Roman church where Tyrconnell, Cathbarr, and eventually his father Tyrone were also buried.